 If the request for adjudication is timely made, the letter of admonition is deemed vacated and the matter shall be processed by means of formal disciplinary proceedings.

 C.R.S.
 12-64-111 provides that when a complaint or investigation discloses an instance of conduct that does not warrant formal action by the board and, in the opinion of the board, the complaint should be dismissed, but the board has noticed indications of possible errant conduct by the licensee that could lead to serious consequences if not corrected, a confidential letter of concern may be issued and sent to the licensee.
-The record of conviction of a felony in a court of competent jurisdiction is a sufficient evidence for such disciplinary action to be taken as may be deemed proper by the board.
-A conviction is deemed to be a conviction which has been upheld by the highest appellate court having jurisdiction or a conviction upon which the time for filing an appeal has passed.
+The record of conviction of a felony in a court of competent jurisdiction shall be sufficient evidence for such disciplinary action to be taken as may be deemed proper by the board.
+For the purposes of this article, a conviction shall be deemed to be a conviction which has been upheld by the highest appellate court having jurisdiction or a conviction upon which the time for filing an appeal has passed.

 C.R.S.
 12-64-111 provides that with respect to denying the issuance of a veterinary license or to taking disciplinary action against a veterinarian, the board may accept as prima facie evidence of grounds for such action any federal or state action taken against a veterinarian from another jurisdiction if the violation which prompted the disciplinary action in such jurisdiction would constitute grounds for disciplinary action under this section.

 C.R.S.
-12-64-111 provides that in addition to any other penalty that may be imposed pursuant to this section, any person violating any provision of this article or any rules promulgated pursuant to this article may be fined not less than $100 or more than $1,000 for any such violation.
-Any moneys collected shall be transmitted to the state treasurer, who shall credit the moneys to the general fund.
+12-64-111 provides that in addition to any other penalty that may be imposed pursuant to this section, any person violating any provision of this article or any rules promulgated pursuant to this article may be fined not less than one hundred dollars nor more than one thousand dollars for any such violation.
+Any moneys collected pursuant to this subsection (4) shall be transmitted to the state treasurer, who shall credit the moneys to the general fund.

 C.R.S.
-12-64-111 provides that when a complaint or an investigation discloses an instance of misconduct that, in the opinion of the board, warrants formal action, the complaint must not be resolved by a deferred settlement, action, judgment, or prosecution.
-If it appears to the board, based upon credible evidence as presented in a written complaint by any person, that a licensee is acting in a manner that is an imminent threat to the health and safety of the public, or a person is acting or has acted without the required license, the board may issue an order to cease and desist such activity.
-Within ten days after service of the order to cease and desist, the respondent may request a hearing on the question of whether acts or practices in violation of this article have occurred.
-If it appears to the board, based upon credible evidence as presented in a written complaint by any person, that a person has violated any other portion of this article, then, in addition to any specific powers granted pursuant to this article, the board may issue to such person an order to show cause as to why the board should not issue a final order directing such person to cease and desist from the unlawful act or unlicensed practice.
+12-64-111 provides that when a complaint or an investigation discloses an instance of misconduct that, in the opinion of the board, warrants formal action, the complaint shall not be resolved by a deferred settlement, action, judgment, or prosecution.
+If it appears to the board, based upon credible evidence as presented in a written complaint by any person or on the board’s own motion, that a licensed veterinarian is acting in a manner that is an imminent threat to the health and safety of the public, or a person is acting or has acted without the required license, the board may issue an order to cease and desist such activity.
+The order must set forth the statutes and rules alleged to have been violated, the facts alleged to have constituted the violation, and the requirement that all unlawful acts or unlicensed practices immediately cease.

 C.R.S.
 12-64-111 provides that the hearing on an order to show cause must be commenced no sooner than ten and no later than 45 calendar days after the date of transmission or service of the notification by the board.
 If the person against whom an order to show cause has been issued does not appear at the hearing, the board may present evidence that notification was properly sent or served upon such person and such other evidence related to the matter as the board deems appropriate.
 The board shall issue the order within ten days after the board’s determination related to reasonable attempts to notify the respondent, and the order shall become final as to that person by operation of law.
 If the board reasonably finds that the person against whom the order to show cause was issued is acting or has acted without the required license, or has or is about to engage in acts or practices constituting violations of this article, a final cease-and-desist order may be issued, directing such person to cease and desist from further unlawful acts or unlicensed practices.